parmisean/postgres-internals/docs/5_query_optimization.md

 # Query Optimization

-The [EXPLAIN](https://www.postgresql.org/docs/current/sql-explain.html) statement is a powerful tool for understanding how Postgres executes your queries.
-It provides insights into the query plan chosen by the query optimizer.
+The [EXPLAIN](https://www.postgresql.org/docs/current/sql-explain.html) statement is a powerful tool for understanding how Postgres executes your queries, providing insights into the query plan chosen by the query optimizer.

 ## Cost Statistics